FlexiGIS/FlexiGIS/README.md

 ## Installation
 After making sure all system requirements are satisfied, create a Python virtual environment where the required python dependencies can be installed using pip.
+Please note, that this applies for both Module I and II.
 Python virtual environment can be created by following the steps from https://packaging.python.org/tutorials/installing-packages/ .
 After creating a python virtual environment, install the required python dependencies by running:

 activate the virtual environment